AstromechZA/BuildingEffectiveCLIApps/slides.md

 ## Apply CI/CD practices

+- You **can** unittest your CLI! (as long as you design it to be tested from the beginning)
+    - Vital to test the way you _think_ your argument parsing works..

 - Create functional and integration tests for your CLI

+- Check your documentation examples (doctest?)

-- Catch regressions before they merge
+- Catch regressions before they are reported

-- Automatically release new versions to github/webserver/repository
+- Automatically release new versions to github, repository

 - Combined with versioning, this removes a lot of the manual effort involved in maintaining your tools

+---

+## A message about bash and/or Make

+- People often ask what is wrong with writing and distributing long and complex bash scripts or make targets
+    - ALL OF THE REASONS IN THESE SLIDES

+- Yes you can implement some of the improvements, but really you're going to end up with an unmaintainable, and unsupported, mess.

 ---